 4. Change of Supplier – Request for Deemed Meter Advance

 5. Data Collector determines a meter reading for a specific Settlement Date where no actual meter reading exists – Request for Ad Hoc Deemed Meter Reading Calculation

+6. Distribution Business sends Demand Control Event

-6. Archiving events
+7. Archiving events

 Each business event triggers a number of system events or enquiries, as described in Function Description and Events, Section 9.
 The distinction between an event and an enquiry is that, by definition, an event updates the system database, while an enquiry does not.